 Introduction

 LibreOffice is a productivity suite that is compatible with other major office suites and available on a variety of platforms.
 It is open source software and therefore free to download, use, and distribute.
-If you are new to LibreOffice, this appendix will provide some information regarding its history, its community and some of its technical specifications.
+If you are new to LibreOffice, this appendix will provide some information regarding its history, its community, and some of its technical specifications.

 A short history of LibreOffice